MiemieMethod/bedrock-docs/docs/refs/data-driven/blockception/entity/behavior/components/lay_egg.md

 //// define
 `target_materials_above_block`：<samp>array</samp>

-- [EXPERIMENTAL] Types of materials that can exist above the target block.
+- Types of materials that can exist above the target block.
 Valid types are Air, Water, and Lava.

 ////